lifwanian/how-to-build-an-ios-messaging-app/en/implement_1-on-1_messaging.md

     }];
 ```

-If you received the mark as read command, update read status of the current channel and reload message table view with it.
+If you received a mark-as-read command, update the read status of the current channel and reload the message table view.

 ```objectivec
 - (void) setReadStatus:(NSString *)userId andTimestamp:(long long)ts